Dead-Stone/FlappyPlane/README.md

 # FlappyPlane
-It is a 2D arcade game.
+It is a 2D arcade game for android mobile.
 Following are the screenshots of the games: